ibhambra6/yolo-example/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is proprietary software licensed exclusively for Oceaneering International Inc. use only.
+All other use, modification, or distribution is prohibited.
+See the [LICENSE](LICENSE) file for complete terms and restrictions.

 ## 🙏 Acknowledgments